-- 1. Receiving formal education on the institutions policies for care transition and participating in simulated or real time inter-professional training on care transition specific to the clinical site.
+- Receiving formal education on institution policies that optimize care transition including safety, frequency, and structure, and by participating in simulated or real time interprofessional training on care transition specific to the clinical site.
 Faculty members are encouraged to participate with the resident. - 2.
 Engage in daily hand off of care involving appropriate members of the team: other physicians, nursing, advanced practitioners, even patients and family member if appropriate. - 3.
-Undergo periodic supervision of transfer care by a faculty member for quality control.

-Receive feedback on his/her performance and apply changes to improve hand off of care. - 4.
+Undergo periodic supervision of transfer care by a faculty member for quality control that ensures competency in communicating with team members in the hand-off process. - 4.
+Receive feedback on his/her performance and apply changes to improve hand off of care. - 5.
 Contribute in the appropriate communication and transition in care between the primary team and consultants.
-Furthermore, analyze patient safety reports on care transition in order to identify strategies to improve hand off of care.
+Furthermore, analyze patient safety reports on care transition in order to identify strategies to improve hand off of care. - 6.
+Maintain and communicate schedules of attending physicians and residents currently responsible for care of patients.